Skip to content

 ]

 Each entry has the same shape as a fetch_issue response.
-Only issues matching the configured active_states are returned — these are the issues that would be candidates for dispatch, not every issue in the project.
+Only issues matching the configured active_states are returned - the candidates for dispatch, not every issue in the project.

 transition_issue